adelbibi/website2.0/content/event/HBKU24/index.md

 #   postcode:
 #   country:

-summary: This is a talk at the ICT division of Hamad Bin Khalifa Unviersity (HBKU).
+summary: This is a talk at the ICT division of Hamad Bin Khalifa University (HBKU).
 abstract:

 # Talk start and end times.